oracle/graal/substratevm/Configuration.md

 ### Order of Arguments Evaluation
 The arguments passed to `native-image` are evaluated left-to-right.
-This also extends to arguments that get passed indirectly via `META-INF/native-image` based native-image configuration.
+This also extends to arguments that get passed indirectly via `META-INF/native-image` based native image configuration.
 Suppose you have a jar file that contains _native-image.properties_ with `Args = -H:Optimize=0`.
 Then by using the `-H:Optimize=2` option after `-cp <jar-file>` you can override the setting that comes from the jar file.